Women's Champions League final report: Barcelona 2-0 Lyon | UEFA Women's Champions League

 Reaction

 Jonatan Giráldez, Barcelona coach: "It was an incredible game.
-I am really happy, and it's one of the best days of my life for sure.
+I am really happy, and it's one of the best days of my life, for sure.
 We did an amazing job.
 I am very proud of all of them.
-When I decided in December to leave the team at the end of the season, people criticised the decision that maybe the performance of the team are going down.
-We showed today the amazing performance we have and deserved the victory."
+When I decided in December to leave at the end of the season, people thought the team's performances might dip.
+We showed that wasn't the case today.
+An amazing performance, and a deserved victory."

 Lucy Bronze, Barcelona defender: "We knew we needed to be a club that made history.
 It's not easy, it's hard to win it once, but to do it back to back, Lyon showed how difficult it is.
 This team's finally done that.
 I think we go down in history as one of the best teams in Europe."